GIVING TO ORANGEVILLE

 Through Rotary International we contribute to development projects around the world.
 The program to eradicate polio everywhere, Polio Plus, is especially important to our club.

-This year we celebrate eighty one years of “service above self”, of being a part of our community and of fellowship every week.
+This year we celebrate eighty two years of “service above self”, of being a part of our community and of fellowship every week.
 We also remember the dedicated Rotarians who came before us and laid the solid foundation which enables us to continue serving.

 Steve Cavell RCO President 2011-2012